iecheta/LatticeLib/README.md

 | \exampledata       | Data files (.mat) used to load the example data from each script.
 Contains two subfolders: \lattice, \xct.   |

 ### \scripts
+The scripts in this folder provide demonstrations showcasing how LatticeLib's functions are used.
+The scripts are sorted into two subfolders.
 The following scripts are located in the subfolder \lattice:

 |filename|description|
 |------------|-------|